The City of Canada Bay invites you to experience the diversity of our main streets, from Drummoyne to Rhodes.

 Convenience shopping for household basics is close and easy, including groceries, videos and a well-stocked cellar.
 Why not discover and purchase from our quality homewares outlets or indulge in some gorgeous freshly-baked goods?
 These busy centres also provide relaxing hair and beauty treatments, and are located in easy access to a number of nearby childcare centres.

-For information on the history of Breakfast Point, Cabarita and Mortlake, visit our Local Studies section
+For information on the history of Breakfast Point, Cabarita and Mortlake, visit our Local history page.

 Majors Bay Road Shopping Village is an elegant, sophisticated and friendly shopping village situated in the heart of Concord.